sknetwork-team/scikit-network/docs/reference/ranking.rst

 .. currentmodule:: sknetwork

-This submodule contains ranking algorithms, characterized by their ``.ranking_`` attribute which assigns an importance score to each node in the graph.
+This module contains ranking algorithms.
+The attribute ``.ranking_`` assigns an importance score to each node of the graph.

-Pagerank
+PageRank
 --------
+.. automodule:: sknetwork.ranking

 .. autoclass:: sknetwork.ranking.PageRank
     :members: